swaroop64/Super-Market-Bill-Generator/README.md

 # Super-Market-Bill-Generator
 ### Overview
 The script is a Python-based program designed to simulate a billing system for a supermarket.
-It allows a user to select items, specify quantities, and generate a detailed bill including GST.
+It allows users to select items, specify quantities, and generate a detailed bill including GST.
 The system is interactive, providing prompts for user inputs and displaying appropriate responses based on those inputs.

 ### Key Features
 1. **User Interaction**: The script prompts the user for their name, item choices, and quantities.